 The two and their two kids welcomed me to their house with a beautiful garden, fancy chicken and coop of fancy pigeons.

-We went food shopping at the local market and I bought some secondhand shorts, my old ones were almost done.
+We went food shopping at the local market and I bought some secondhand shorts, my old ones were almost rubbed through around the butt.

 In the ebening we had a nice dinner and the two shared interesting insights about the evangelical church they were a part of.